rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 ### 4.1 Assigning EgressIP to specific worker

-Our purpose is to allow the pods running in the Simpson Namespace to use the EgressIP to be able to always use the same IP from the specific worker assigned (and not use the worker where is running the pod that can change if it's rescheduled or deleted).
+Our purpose is to allow the pods running in the Simpson namespace to use the EgressIP so they always use the same IP from the specific assigned worker (and not use the worker where the pod is running, which can change if it is rescheduled or deleted).

-As we is described in the step before, first of all we need to assign a worker with an specific label to allow the OVN Kubernetes plugin to "assign" this specific EgressIP to the worker node.
+As described in the step before, first of all we need to assign a worker with a specific label to allow the OVN Kubernetes plugin to "assign" this specific EgressIP to the worker node.

 * Let's identify which is the worker where the Homer pod is running: